SIGN IN

 Share

 But here’s the good news: employee engagement isn’t some mysterious force you can’t control.
 It’s something you can actively build, measure, and improve.
-After decades of creating team building experiences and watching companies transform their cultures, I’ve learned that engaged employees aren’t born—they’re made through intentional strategies, genuine connection, and consistent effort.
+With over 15 years of experience creating, customizing, and executing events for corporate teams across every industry, I’ve watched companies transform their cultures through intentional strategies, genuine connection, and consistent effort.

-In this guide, we’ll explore everything you need to know about employee engagement—what it really means, why it matters more than ever, and proven strategies for creating a workplace where people actually want to show up.
+In this guide, I’ll explore everything you need to know about employee engagement: what it really means, why it matters more than ever, and 10 proven employee engagement activities for creating a workplace where people actually want to show up.

 What is employee engagement?

 Employee engagement is the emotional connection an employee feels toward their organization, which influences their behaviors and level of effort in work-related activities.
-The more engagement an employee has with their company, the more effort they put forth.
+The more engaged an employee is with their company, the more effort they put in.

 It’s not the same as employee satisfaction or happiness.
-A satisfied employee might be perfectly content collecting a paycheck while doing the bare minimum.
-An engaged employee?
-They’re invested.
-They care about outcomes.
+A satisfied or happy employee might be content collecting a paycheck while doing the bare minimum.
+But an engaged employee?
+They’re invested, and they care about outcomes.
 They go above and beyond not because they have to, but because they want to.

 Engaged employees believe in their company’s mission, feel connected to their colleagues, and see their work as meaningful.
 They’re the ones who stay late when it matters, volunteer for challenging projects, and become your best brand ambassadors.